robertfeldt/BlackBoxOptim.jl/README.md

 # Multithreaded and Parallel Function Evaluation

+**NB!** There are problems with the multi-threaded evaluation on Julia 1.6 and later.
+We will be investigating this and hope to fix in a future release.
+For now the related tests have been deactivated.
+Sorry for the inconvenience.

 For some (slow) functions being optimized and if you have a multi-core CPU you can gain performance by using multithreaded or parallel evaluation.
 This typically requires an optimization algorithm that evaluates many candidate points in one batch.
 The NES family (`xnes`, `dxnes` etc), for example.
 See the file

 [examples/rosenbrock_parallel.jl](examples/rosenbrock_parallel.jl)